brianluft/arcadia/project/TASKS.md

         - Impose a grid of rectangles on the cropped image per `Coord.NUM_ROWS` and `Coord.NUM_COLUMNS`.
 Draw 2px inverted color grid lines.
         - In the dead center of each grid cell, draw a 3x3 inverted color rectangle, with the center pixel of that 3x3 rectangle being the center of the grid cell.
 To the right, write the grid coordinate like "A0" (via `Coord.ToString()`) in small text 12px tall (make that font size a constant in the code so we can tweak it later).
         - Save to PNG in `outputFile`.
+    - *🤖 Created ScreenUse.cs with full screenshot functionality including P/Invoke cursor capture, image cropping, high-quality/nearest-neighbor scaling, grid overlay with coordinate labels, and PNG output.
+Registered as DI singleton in Program.cs.*

-- [ ] Create CLI command "screenshot".
+- [x] Create CLI command "screenshot".
     - Optional parameter: `--zoomPath <comma-separated Coords>`.
 Example `--zoomPath A2,B6`
     - Mandatory parameter: `--outputFile <filename>`.
 PNG output file.
     - Calls `ScreenUse`.
+    - *🤖 Created ScreenshotCommand.cs that implements ICommand interface, parses comma-separated coordinate strings into ZoomPath objects, handles file output with directory creation, and integrates with ScreenUse via DI.
+Added command parsing to Program.cs.*

-- [ ] Create script `scripts/test-computer-use-screenshot.sh`.
+- [x] Create script `scripts/test-computer-use-screenshot.sh`.
     - Use `cd "$( dirname "${BASH_SOURCE[0]}" )"` `cd ..` to situate yourself at the project root.
     - `mkdir -p temp`
     - Test `screenshot` by writing screenshots to `temp/`